 This spirit of collaboration helped lubricate the burgeoning industry and remains central to its character to this day.

 Gibbston Valley Winery

-Having returned from Germany where he studied wine, Hay fell in love with Chard Farm, an orchard perched high on a ledge above the Gibbston Valley’s Kawarau River.
+Having returned from Germany where he studied wine, Hay fell in love with Chard Farm, an orchard perched high on a ledge above the Kawarau River in Gibbston.
 By the time Brady was popping the cork on his first vintage, Rob and his brother Greg were clearing trees for grapes.
 Down the local pub, the brothers had their doubters.
 “A waste of bloody good merino [sheep] country!” they were heard to say.

-But the world was waking up to Central Otago pinot noir, with Gibbston Valley Winery and Rippon Vineyard both winning medals by the early ‘90s.
-Meanwhile, more wineries were coming online in Bannockburn, Cromwell, Bendigo, Wanaka and Alexandra.
-In 1991, four vineyard owners on Bannockburn’s Felton Road banded together to create Mt Difficulty, now one of the region’s largest and most prestigious producers.
+But the world was waking up to Central Otago pinot noir too, with Gibbston Valley Winery and Rippon Vineyard both winning medals in the mid ‘90's.
+Meanwhile, more wineries were coming online in Bannockburn, Cromwell, Bendigo, Wanaka, Alexandra and in 1991, four vineyard owners on Bannockburn’s Felton Road banded together to create Mt Difficulty, now one of the region’s largest and most prominent producers.

 As production and quality increased, so did the desire to showcase these wines at their source.
 Cellar doors and restaurants opened, allowing visitors to discover the region’s wines in their unique terroir.
 With Queenstown as a hub, Central Otago wines now attract hundreds of thousands of visitors to the area every year who come to enjoy the epic scenery and punishing landscapes that accompany our stunning wines.

 Gibbston has many cellar doors, visited by thousands of visitors to Central Otago

 Over three decades Central Otago has continued to grow to around 135 wineries and more than 40 tasting rooms open to the public.